zhullyb/monyhar/monyhar/base/memory/checked_ptr.md

 ## Fields should use CheckedPtr rather than raw pointers

-Eventually, once CheckedPtr is no longer **experimental**, fields (aka member variables) in Chromium code should use `CheckedPtr<SomeClass>` rather than raw pointers.
+Eventually, once CheckedPtr is no longer **experimental**, fields (aka member variables) in Monyhar code should use `CheckedPtr<SomeClass>` rather than raw pointers.

 TODO: Expand the raw notes below:
-- Chromium-only (V8, Skia, etc. excluded)
+- Monyhar-only (V8, Skia, etc. excluded)
 - Renderer-only code excluded for performance reasons (Blink, any code path with "/renderer/" substring).
 - Fields-only